wiseman-timelord/Studio-Chat/README.md

 ========================================================

-Human:
-Human met with Wise-Llama.
+Wanderer:
+Hello Llama, fancy seeing you up here!

 --------------------------------------------------------

 Wise-Llama:
-Wise-Llama met with Human.
+Here is the response:

+"Ah, Wanderer, I'm delighted to see you here, it's quite an unexpected pleasure" Wise-Llama says as he offers a warm smile to Wanderer and nods his head in greeting.

 --------------------------------------------------------

 Recent Events:
-Human and Wise-Llama noticed each other.
+Wanderer and Wise-Llama greeted each other with warm smiles and nods, indicating a pleasant surprise at their unexpected encounter.

 --------------------------------------------------------

 Scenario History:
-The roleplay started.
+The roleplay started, and then Wanderer and Wise-Llama noticed each other.

 ========================================================

-Your Input (Back=B):
+Your Input (Back=B, Exit=X):

 ```